 For a software company to make a case for process improvement, reliable measurement data is needed.
 Unfortunately that data normally comes from an improvement project.

 When facing an imminent layoff, what path should Six Sigma professionals with a technical background take to get into the information technology (IT) arena?

-Cause-and-effect diagrams help identify factors (x's) that may drive changes in a results variable of interest (Y).
-But when they are not enough, causal loop diagrams can convey causal interconnections that better reflect the way things are.
+Cause-and-effect diagrams help identify factors (x's) that drive changes in the results variable (Y).
+But when that tool is not enough, causal loop diagrams can convey causal interconnections that better reflect the way things are.

 An organization is getting into process improvement.
 Should it look at the Software Engineering Institute's capability maturity model integration (CMMI) first?
 Six Sigma first?
 The answer seems to be Six Sigma first...at least a little bit first.

 CMMI/PSP/TSP are among the several potential choices of software development process definition that can lead to improved software project performance.
 The full potential of the data produced by these processes cannot be fully leveraged without applying the more comprehensive Six Sigma for Software toolkit.

 Computacenter AG & Co. oHG, an information technology (IT) services firm that first began its Six Sigma deployment 14 years ago, has made its second consecutive appearance on iSixSigmas Best Places to Work list.
 Computacenter was ranked at No. 10 for this years list, the same position it was given in the 2010 list.